Variational Autoencoder (VAE)

 There are plenty of other issues left with regularization of the latent space of VAE.

-For instance, sometimes generative part of VAE almost ignores the input image and generates a very generic image, very dissimilar from the input.
 Some authors claim that this happens when the regularization term of VAE (that moves prior on closer to Gaussian) takes over the reconstruction term.
 Basically, reconstruction term conflicts with regularization term, and if regularization term wins, input image is ignored by VAE to a significant extent.
+Hence, one might want to introduce some weight (often denoted like regularization strength in ridge regression), which would re-balance the impacts of reconstruction and regularization terms in VAE loss.

 Another reason, possibly contributing to the posterior collapse, is the fact that variance of the Gaussian distribution, used in VAE, is diagonal, while in the real distribution the coordinates might not be independent.